 The Arachne Risk Scoring Tool will provide the managing authorities the possibility to assess the effectiveness and efficiency of management verification and to record and present the results of increased effectiveness and efficiency of management verifications over time.

 Strengthen measures to prevent and fight against irregularities

 The Arachne Risk Scoring Tool identifies more than 100 risk indicators, which are grouped into 7 risk categories such as procurement, contract management, eligibility, performance, concentration, other and reputational and fraud alerts.
 All risk indicators together help the managing authorities in identifying the most risky projects, beneficiaries, contractors and contracts.
 Once in place and once part of the management and control system the Arachne Risk Scoring Tool can substantially increase the level of prevention and detection and the fight against irregularities and fraud.

 Profit from automatic dataflow and decreased administrative burden

-For the new programming period 2014-2020, all managing authorities have to adopt their computerised system according to Article 72 (d) of the Regulation (EU) 1303/2013.
-The timing is therefore ideal to set up the systems in a way that all or most data fields for Arachne are included and can be extracted in an easy manner in order to benefit from a full range risk scoring.
+For the new programming period 2014-2020, all managing authorities have adopted their computerised system according to Article 72 (d) of the Regulation (EU) 1303/2013.
+Many of the data fields used by Arachne are included in this system and can be extracted in an easy manner in order to benefit from a full range risk scoring.